shakebugs/shake-docs/docs/android/configuration-and-data/inspect.md

 ## Hide the *Inspect* button

-If you don’t want to show *Inspect* button  to a user, hide it using the following method:
+If you don’t want to show *Inspect* button to your users, hide it using the following method:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';